openedx/edx-django-utils/edx_django_utils/plugins/docs/how_tos/how_to_create_a_plugin_app.rst

            # Configuration setting for Plugin URLs for this app.
            PluginURLs.CONFIG: {

                # Configure the Plugin URLs for each project type, as needed.
+The full list of project types for edx-platform is
+               # here: https://github.com/openedx/edx-platform/blob/master/openedx/core/djangoapps/plugins/constants.py#L14 .
+Other IDAs may use different
+               # values.
-               ProjectType.LMS: {
+               'lms.djangoapp': {

                    # The namespace to provide to django's urls.include.
                    PluginURLs.NAMESPACE: 'my_app',